Sarvajeet3/fuel/README.md

 ### FuelLang

 `FuelLang` (/ˈfjʊəlæŋ/, "fyool-lang") is a lightweight scripting language designed specifically for Fuel.
-With its game-oriented syntax, it emphasizes clarity, fast startup, and seamless integration with the engine.
+Featuring a game-oriented syntax, it emphasizes clarity, instant startup, and seamless integration with the engine.

 Built-in JIT compiler supports multiple architectures:
-**x86, x86_64, Arm32, Arm64, PowerPC 32, PowerPC 64, MIPS32, and MIPS64.**
+**x86, x86_64, Arm32, Arm64, PowerPC32, PowerPC64, MIPS32, and MIPS64.**

+For platforms where JIT is restricted, its C source backend enables AOT compilation, making it ideal for mobile deployment.

 ---